teaching-ml/2022/index.md

 material is available on JupyterBook and the code can be found on GitHub where everybody can contribute.

+#### "Teaching in the Open: advancing education by adopting open source and open science practices” by Prof. Lorena A. Barba

+Subjects like machine learning and data science are changing very fast.
+It’s thus a challenge for any particular department or college to teach high-quality and up-to-date courses on these topics.
+By looking to adopt ethos and processes from open source software and open science, we can enhance quality and outcomes in teaching new subjects.
+Ethos means the practices and values that characterize open source communities.
+The open education movement starting in the 1990s was inspired by open source software; its most visible efforts have been open courseware (OCW) and open educational resources (OER).
+But key features were
+missed: the open development model, community building, and networked collaboration.
+Teaching in the Open means looking to form collaborations in the development of curricula and content, sharing learning objects under permissive licenses, thinking of reuse from the beginning, participating in peer review of content and learning objects, and accepting community contributions.
+In this vein, we founded The Journal of Open Source Education (https://jose.theoj.org), publishing papers on both software for educational purposes, and learning modules, particularly on computing-based courses.
+The contributions of authors, editors, and reviewers show that communities of teacher-scholars are forming, growing, and having impact.

+**Lorena A. Barba** is professor of mechanical and aerospace engineering at the George Washington University in Washington, DC.
+An international leader in computational science and engineering, she is also a long-standing advocate of open source software for science and education, and she is well known for her courses and open educational resources.
+She was a recipient of the 2016 Leamer-Rosenthal Award for Open Social Sciences, and in 2017, was nominated and received an honorable mention in the Open Education Awards for Excellence of the Open Education Consortium.
+Barba served (2014–2021) in the Board of Directors for NumFOCUS, a 501(c)3 public charity in the United States that supports and promotes world-class, innovative, open-source scientific software.
+She is an expert in research reproducibility, and was a member of the National Academies study committee on Reproducibility and Replicability in Science, which released its report in 2019.
+She served as Reproducibility Chair for the SC19 (Supercomputing) Conference, is Editor-in-Chief and track editor for Reproducible Research in IEEE’s Computing in Science & Engineering, was founder and Associate Editor-in-Chief for the Journal of Open Source Software, and is Editor-in-Chief of The Journal of Open Source Education.
+She was General Chair of the global JupyterCon 2020 and was named Jupyter Distinguished Contributor in 2020.

 ### Hybrid Conference Workshop at ECML'22